mgmike/nd013-c2-fusion-starter/writeup2.md

 Predict and Update

 After implementing the predict and update functions for lidar only in a 3 dimentional space, the result is a mean RMSE error of 0.32.
-The error in the following image begins high, but reduces rapidly as the kalman filter is able to gather more information.
+The error in the following image begins high, but reduces as the kalman filter is able to gather more information.

 ![Tracking result](images/tracking_results.png)